GlucoseDAO/just-chat/README.md

 - 📦 Works without Python or Node.js on your system

 We use [just-agents](https://github.com/longevity-genie/just-agents) library to initialize agents from YAML, so most of the modern models ( DeepSeek Reasoner, ChatGPT, LLAMA3.3, etc.) are supported.
+You can check out available models at the moment [here](https://github.com/longevity-genie/just-agents/blob/main/core/just_agents/llm_options.py).
 However, you might need to add your own keys to the environment variables.
 We provide a free Groq key by default but it is very rate-limited.
 We recommend getting your own keys,  [Groq](https://console.groq.com/playground) can be a good place to start as it is free and contains many open-source models.

 ## What if I want to use Podman instead of Docker?